HoloStack/cpp_render_engine/README.md

 ./render_engine
 ```

-outputs to output.ppm
+outputs some ppm file

-uses some 3d math idk
+made all the libraries myself from scratch no dependencies